Get PeakVisor App

 Parking Lots

-Some parking is paid, some is free, some is loading-only, some is short-term and some is long-term so be aware of the fine print.
-There are free parking shuttles for those who have to park far away.
-If you are staying in town, I highly recommend ditching the car and taking the free public transportation up to the resort.
+Some parking is paid, some is free, some is loading-only, some is short-term, and some is long-term, so be aware of the fine print.
+Free parking shuttles run frequently for those who have to park far away.
+If you stay in town, ditch the car and take the free public transportation to the resort.
 It will save you time and effort.

 Getting Around Mammoth

-The Dial-a-Ride service in particular is a killer deal.
+The Dial-a-Ride service is a killer deal.
 It’s subsidized by the town to prevent drunk driving accidents.
-There’s never any excuse to drive drunk, but now any incentive to do so has been completely eliminated — you can hail a ride from anywhere in the vicinity at any time for virtually no money.
+There’s never any excuse to drive drunk.
+Still, any incentive to do so has now been completely eliminated — you can hail a ride from anywhere in the vicinity, anytime, for virtually no money.

 Mammoth Mountain, California